Avoid Anonymous Components With the displayName Property

 .

-Keep it in mind and help yourself and your fellow devs next time writing Context, memoized or forwardReffed components!
+Keep it in mind and help yourself and your fellow devs next time writing Context, or memoized and forwardReffed components!

 There’s an ESLint rule in eslint-plugin-react to ensure each component has a displayName